-The government first tried high arctic relocations in 1934 when ten families from Kinngait, Pangnirtung, and Pond Inlet were relocated to Dundas Harbour, on Devon Island, where they were placed under the care of the HBC.
-The experiment was short-lived, as the HBC considered the environment too severe, and the relocated families were dissatisfied with life there.
-Relocated people were later transferred to Arctic Bay and Fort Ross.
+The government first tried High Arctic relocations in 1934 when ten families from Cape Dorset, Pangnirtung, and Pond Inlet were relocated to Dundas Harbour, on Devon Island, and placed under the care of the HBC.
+The experiment was short-lived, as the HBC considered the environment too severe and the relocated families were dissatisfied with life there.
+The relocatees were later transferred to Arctic Bay and Fort Ross.
 The RCMP also attempted seasonal relocations in the early 1950s near the community of Inukjuak.
-Inuit hunters were persuaded to move to the nearby King George Islands and Sleeper Islands on the Belcher Islands during the fall months to reduce pressure on local game.
-The local RCMP considered this short-term, short-distance relocation program a success, but the government remained concerned about access to game in the Inukjuak area.22

-In 1952, the Canadian government decided to make another attempt at permanent relocation to the high arctic.
-This time, Resolute Bay on Cornwallis Island and Craig Harbour and Bache Peninsula on Ellesmere Island were chosen as potential relocation sites.
-These places were purported to be plentiful in game, although no wildlife studies had been conducted there and no Inuit had permanently resided in the area for centuries.23 Bache Peninsula was eventually abandoned as a potential location because the site was too difficult to access.
+Inuit hunters were persuaded to move to the nearby King George Islands and Sleeper Islands on the Belchers during the fall months and Craig Harbour and Bache Peninsula on Ellesmere Island, were chosen as potential relocation sites.
+They were purported to be plentiful in game, although no wildlife studies had been conducted there and no Inuit had permanently resided in the area for centuries.
+Bache Peninsula was eventually abandoned as a potential location because the site was too difficult to access.